Christo is a journalist who contributed to the techjury blog in 2019. He is interested in how tech h... | See full bio

 In other words, 37% of customers are less likely to return to a website if it did not feature live chat.

 9. The live chat software market will be worth $987.3 million by 2023.

 Seeing that the demand for live chats is ever-growing, the software that supports this technology won’t fall behind.
 The market is expected to be almost one billion dollars by 2023!

 So.
 How does live chat support measure up against phone support?

-6. 71% of people believe that live online chat will surpass traditional support channels by 2021.
+10. 71% of businesspeople believed that live online chat will surpass traditional support channels by the end of 2021.

 So why has this been mentioned in a discussion of live chat vs phone support statistics?
 In a nutshell, if you only have telephone support, you could be losing a fair amount of money to competitors!

 Customer care has never been more important.
 Almost 100% of clients prefer high-quality support even if it's not that fast.
 More than 44% say that having a live person answer their questions is one of the most important features an online shop can have.

 12. 97% of global consumers say customer service is important in their choice of a brand.

 Customers across the world are demanding a higher standard of service.
 With the wide choice available to them in most sectors, attracting them is not just a game of getting the price and product quality right.
 To win and retain customers in 2022, brands have to work consciously towards providing consistently flawless service.
 Furthermore, branding statistics reveal that 89% of marketers claim building brand awareness is their top goal.
 That said, customer support is one of the pillars of successful branding.